Routine Eye Care

 - Risk factors for eye disease, such as a family history of glaucoma or macular degeneration.

-- Regular visits to an ophthalmologist can help maintain your vision and overall eye health.
+- Regular visits to an ophthalmologist or optometrist can help maintain your vision and overall eye health.